 Install Tyk API Gateway on Heroku

-A full Tyk installation can be deployed to Heroku dynos and workers using Heroku Container Registry & Runtime functionality.
+A full Tyk installation can be deployed to Heroku dynos and workers using Heroku Container Registry and Runtime functionality.
 This guide will utilise Tyk Docker images with a small amount of customisation as well as an external MongoDB service.

 - Docker daemon installed and running locally